 - Flyby: $2.50

-In our opinion, the evidence shows this supplement line certainly won’t harm you but it might not make as much of a difference as you may hope.
+The evidence shows this supplement line certainly won’t harm you but it might not make as much of a difference as you may hope.

-To start, the research into Cheer’s Health’s ingredients isn’t robust, though it looks promising.
+The research into Cheer’s Health’s ingredients isn’t robust, though it looks promising.
 DHM has a long history as a hangover remedy, and there’s plenty of anecdotal evidence that it works.

-Saying that, Hallan is skeptical about whether the compound will work as described, especially when ingested in supplement format.
+Dr. Alam Hallan is skeptical about whether the compound will work as described, especially when ingested in supplement format.

 He told us that he believes the effectiveness of a product like Cheers Restore is “standing on weak scientific evidence” and makes big claims based on minimal research.